rpolicastro/ChIPseq/README.md

 ## About

-This repository will use software in a conda virtual environment to process multiple ChIP-seq samples.
-Before proceeding make sure you have your conda environment installed, and the settings properly set in the 'settings.conf' file.
+This repository will use software in a containerized conda virtual environment to process multiple ChIP-seq samples.
+Before proceeding make sure you have singularity installed, the settings properly set in the 'settings.conf' file, and the sample sheet properly formatted.

 # Getting Started